-Running a business in the UK you have a requirement to provide a number of mandatory benefits which includes a workplace auto-enrolment pension with minimum contribution levels.
-In addition to the group pension there are sick pay and maternity pay requirements you need to consider.
+Running a business in the UK you have a requirement to provide a number of mandatory benefits.
+These requirements include a workplace auto-enrolment pension with minimum contribution levels.
+In addition, sick pay and maternity pay requirements will need to be considered.

 We take the headache out of implementing a workplace pension including supporting with administration, communication and making sure our clients continue to meet their legal requirements.

 Beyond these mandatory requirements knowing what additional benefits to provide can be tricky.
 Most importantly, it depends on the needs of your workforce and where their priorities lie.
 There’s little point to providing benefits staff don’t use or value.

 To help in this area, Drewberry put together our employee benefits survey.
 This focused specifically on SME workers and found that the top paid-for benefits staff wanted their employer offer were: